Department of Educational Psychology

 Center for Autism and Behavioral Education Research

 Dr. Ardoin completed his undergraduate work at Louisiana State University, where he discovered the field of school psychology by working as an undergraduate research assistant with Drs.
 Joseph Witt, George Noell, and John Northup.
 While completing his doctoral work in school psychology at Syracuse University, Dr. Ardoin worked with Drs.
 Brian Martens and Tanya Eckert who developed his skills and expertise in applying principles of applied behavior analysis to the classroom as well as to academic instruction.
-Dr. Ardoin fine tuned those skills along with his consultation skills when completing post-doctoral work with Dr. Joseph Witt, who at the time was developing and fine tuning his Resposne to Intervention framework known as STEEP.
-Before joining the school psychology faculty at the University of Georgia (UGA) in 2008, Dr. Ardoin was in a faculty position within the Department of Psychology at the University of South Carolina.
-Since at UGA, Dr. Ardoin has served as coordinator of the UGA School Psychology Clinic and graduate coordinator of the Department of Educational Psychology.
-Currently he is serving as the department head of the UGA Department of Educational Psychology and co-coordinator of the UGA Center for Autism and Behavioral Education Research.
+Dr. Ardoin fine tuned those skills along with his consultation skills when completing post-doctoral work with Dr. Joseph Witt, who at the time was developing and fine tuning his Response to Intervention framework known as STEEP.
+Before joining the school psychology faculty at the University of Georgia (UGA) in 2008, Dr. Ardoin was in a tenured-track faculty position within the Department of Psychology at the University of South Carolina.
+Since at UGA, Dr. Ardoin has served as coordinator of the UGA School Psychology Clinic, graduate coordinator of the Department of Educational Psychology, Department Head of the Department of Educational Psychology.
+Currently he is co-coordinator of the UGA Center for Autism and Behavioral Education Research.

 - reading intervention